Lawsuit over Fannie Mae retirement plan losses can proceed

-NEW YORK (Reuters) - Fannie Mae employees may pursue much of their lawsuit to recover losses on company stock that remained in their retirement plan even as the mortgage financier hurtled toward near collapse, a Manhattan federal judge ruled.
+NEW YORK, Oct 22 (Reuters) - Fannie Mae employees may pursue much of their lawsuit to recover losses on company stock that remained in their retirement plan even as the mortgage financier hurtled toward near collapse, a Manhattan federal judge ruled.

 U.S. District Judge Paul Crotty on Monday allowed claims by the current and former employees over their Employee Stock Ownership Plan to go forward against several directors including former Chief Executive Daniel Mudd, as well as members of Fannie Mae’s benefits plan committee.